SteeltoeOSS/Documentation/api/v4/management/metrics.md

 # Metrics

 The metrics functionality in Steeltoe is built on top of the OpenTelemetry project.
-Steeltoe extends its functionality by providing additional Instrumentation (via Metric Observers) and making it easy to exporting to additional destinations such as CloudFoundry, Spring Boot Admin, App Live View & Tanzu Observability.
+Steeltoe extends its functionality by providing additional instrumentation (via Metric Observers) and makes it easy to export to additional destinations, such as Cloud Foundry, Spring Boot Admin, App Live View & Tanzu Observability.

 ## Add NuGet References